 5. Can Help Improve Athletic Performance

-A 2009 study published in Open Sports Sciences that investigated the effects of Emotional Freedom Techniques as part of a psychophysiological intervention for male and female basketball players found that EFT treatment helped to improve athletic performance.
-(10) The group of athletes receiving EFT treatment for 15 minutes were compared to a performance-matched control group received that received a placebo intervention.
+A 2009 study published in Open Sports Sciences that investigated the effects of emotional freedom techniques as part of a psychophysiological intervention for male and female basketball players found that EFT treatment helped improve athletic performance.
+The group of athletes receiving EFT treatment for 15 minutes were compared to a performance-matched control group received that received a placebo intervention.

-Another study found similar results in soccer players, who showed significant improvements in goal scoring abilities following intervention with EFT.
-(11) Other research has also shown that EFT tapping may help improve mental conditioning related to sports performance, including boosting confidence and reducing performance anxiety.
-(12)
+Another study found similar results in soccer players, who showed significant improvements in goal-scoring abilities following intervention with EFT.
+Other research has also shown that EFT tapping may help improve mental conditioning related to sports performance, including boosting confidence and reducing performance anxiety.

-- Tapping focuses on resolving physical ailments by altering energy systems in the body, while also bringing attention to thought processes that contribute to stress and emotional problems.
+- Tapping focuses on resolving physical ailments by altering energy systems in the body.
+It also brings attention to thought processes that contribute to psychological stress and emotional problems.

-- EFT may work by lowering cortisol level and the body’s stress response because it helps to promote relaxation.
+- How does it work?
+EFT may work by lowering cortisol level and the body’s stress response.

 Get FREE Access!